 A car is a deadly weapon with a ton or two of steel, red-hot engine parts, and several gallons of gasoline.

-Reckless driving is all too common.
+Reckless driving — like speed-related accidents — is all too common.

 A stop sign is merely a suggestion for many drivers, blinkers are unnecessary, and all streets are two-way.
 Recklessness could end your life, or someone else’s, if it happens behind the wheel of a car.